adafruit/ci-arduino/README.md

 you wish to skip.

-For example, if you would like to skip the `esp8266` platform for an example in your lib called `blink.ino`, you would need to do something like this in your library repo:
+For example, if you would like to skip the `esp8266` platform for an example in your library called `blink.ino`, you would need to do something like this in your library repo:

 ```
 $ touch examples/blink/.esp8266.test.skip